magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_III_A_Break.md

 She tried to stop him, her small hands gripping his, but his strength was steady, unyielding.

 “Don’t cry,” he whispered.
 “I’ll buy you ice cream.
 As much as you want.
-My job is to keep you and Mama happy.”
+My job is to keep you and Mama both happy.”

-Lucy’s sobs echoed against the wall, as the carved leaf disappeared beneath his cloth.
+Lucy’s sobs echoed against the wall, as the carved leaf disappeared.

 ---